MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 MLP has adopted an F1-inspired points system for season standings:

-This rewards consistency across the full season while still giving a substantial bonus for winning events.
+This approach rewards consistency across the entire season but provides a meaningful bonus for teams that achieve victory in events.

 Expanded Playoffs

-12 of 18 Premier Level teams now make the playoffs, up from 10 of 16 in previous seasons.
-The playoff structure has also expanded to three weekends — Dallas, San Diego, and the Finals in New York City — giving more teams a shot at the championship.
+12 of the 18 Premier Level teams make the playoffs, up from 10 of 16 in previous seasons.
+The playoffs now take place over three weekends: in Dallas, then in San Diego, and finally the Finals in New York City.
+More teams have a chance to win the championship.

 DreamBreaker Lineup Timing

-Teams now submit their DreamBreaker lineups after the last doubles game, not the night before.
-This means coaches can react to injuries, momentum, and matchup dynamics in real time.
+Teams send in their DreamBreaker lineups after the last doubles match and not the night before.
+This means coaches have time to account for injuries, momentum and best matchups in real time.

 No More Player "Stealing" Rule

-The controversial rule that allowed teams to "steal" players from other rosters has been eliminated, bringing more roster stability and team identity to the league.
+The contentious rule which enabled teams to "steal" players from other teams has been abolished, leading to improved roster stability and uniqueness of teams within the league.

 MLP Pickleball Teams

-MLP has 23 teams across two tiers: the Premier Level (18 teams) and the Challenger Level (5 teams).
-Premier Level is where the sport's biggest stars compete, while the Challenger Level serves as a development tier with a path to promotion.
+MLP has 23 teams divided over two leagues: the Premier League (18 teams) and the Challenger League (5 teams).
+The Premier League is where the best athletes in the sport compete, while the Challenger League is a lower tier that helps develop players.

 Teams to Watch in 2026